Hesam-Norouzi/django_todo_app/development_log.md

 We created a reusable base template for all pages at `tasks/templates/tasks/base.html`.
 This will ensure layout consistency and reduce duplication.

+## Step 5: Display Task List

+- Created `task_list` view to show only the authenticated user's tasks.
+- Used `@login_required` decorator to restrict access.
+- Added `task_list.html` template with Tailwind styling.
+- Configured URLs to route `'/'` to the task list view.

 🚀 Status: Project is on progress